chaburkland/braiNIX/docs/CONTRIBUTING.md

 minimum requirements for braiNIX are defined by what's realistically possible, not by what interpreter designs are easy to ignore.

 Consider the example above.
-While a subtraction option (127 minus signs) is just as fast and complex as addition, it would make braiNIX incompatible with any interpreters that have cell sizes greater than 8 bits.
+While a subtraction option (129 minus signs) is essentially as fast and complex as addition, it would make braiNIX incompatible with any interpreters that have cell sizes greater than 8 bits.

 #### 4. Maintainability